zio/zio/docs/datatypes/test/index.md

 The library includes built-in _test versions_ of all the standard ZIO services (`Clock`, `Console`, `System`, and `Random`).
 Note that If we ever do need to access the "live" environment we can just use the `live` method in the `mock` package or specify the live environment in our type signature like `Live[Console]`.

+### Resource Management

+We may need to set up and tear down some fixtures in our test code before and after running tests.
+ZIO Test manages this seamlessly for us.
+So, instead of providing `before`/`after`, `beforeAll`/`afterAll` hooks, we can provide a `ZLayer` to each test or a test suite.
+The ZIO test takes care of acquiring, utilizing, and releasing that layer.

 ### Property Based Testing

 Support for property based testing is included out-of-the-box through the `check` method and its variants and the `Gen` and `Sample` classes.
 For example, here is how we could write a property to test that integer addition is associative.